ginaxtran/Linked-In-Bots/README.md

 ## Solution

-We wanted to build a Chrome extension that could show the percentage that someone might be a bot if someone is viewing their profile.
+We want to create a visual comparison between fake and real profiles on LinkedIn to show awareness for students.
-This would be determined by training an algorithm to look at keywords or behaviors of bots
+We also want to share our models for students to test and determine if the profile is legit on LinkedIn.

 ### Citation